khushichodnekar/StonePaperScissor/README.md

 ```
-*Stone Paper Scissor Game*
+Stone Paper Scissor Game

 A simple command-line "Stone, Paper, Scissor" game implemented in Java.

- Features
+ Features :
 - Play against the computer with randomized moves.
 - Tracks wins for both the player and the computer.
 - Declares a winner after a round

- How to Run
+ How to Run :

 1. Clone the Repository:
    ```